flot/flot/API.md

 and still activate it.
 If there are two or more points within this radius, Flot chooses the closest item.
 For bars, the top-most bar (from the latest specified data series) is chosen.

+"trackByArea" only applies to filled line plots.
+When it is set (defaults to false), mouse can be over the filled area to activate it.

 If you want to disable interactivity for a specific data series, you can set "hoverable" and "clickable" to false in the options for that